In this article, we’re going to look at the main benefits of mobile apps for businesses today.

 Ads are an important source of revenue for most publishers.
 Unfortunately, ad blockers are also extremely prevalent today, and cut out a lot of potential earnings.

-30-40% of the population uses ad blockers, depending on the location you’re looking at (US vs UK).
+30-40% of the population uses ad blockers, depending on the location (US vs UK).
 That’s a staggering amount of lost revenue if this is your primary earning mechanism.

 But ad blockers don’t work in mobile apps.
-Building your own mobile app allows you to show ads within your content, without worrying about how many people have these ads blocked.
+Building your own mobile application allows you to show ads within your content, without worrying about how many people have these ads blocked.

 Of course, people do use ad blockers for a reason.
 Many ads are intrusive, distract from the user experience, or just are not relevant to the reader.